noelthomas28/2022Fall_projects/README.md

 ideas include: using the date of breach to understand trends in data breaches and aggregating by more than one level (state, location and type of breach) to understand more about the nature of data breaches in this country.

+**Note**: Location of breach is the source of the data breach, for example: laptops, email, etc.

-We have two hypotheses that we want to verify:
+We have three hypotheses that we want to verify:

 **Hypothesis 1**: Data breaches increase during the holiday season.

+**Hypothesis 2**: Hacking is the most common type of breach and email is the most common location of breach across all the states in the US.

-**Hypothesis 2**: States with higher population have more data breaches.
+**Hypothesis 3**: States with higher population have more data breaches.